Dan Stevenson: Pre-draft

 At the Notre Dame pro day, Stevenson measured a height of 6-51/4 and a weight of 300 pounds.
 He ran the 40-yard dash twice with a time of 5.34 seconds.
 His short shuttle time was 4.55 seconds and his 3 cone drill time was 7.33 seconds.

 New England Patriots

-Stevenson was drafted by the New England Patriots in the sixth round (205th overall) of the 2006 NFL Draft.
-He was waived by the Patriots on September 2, 2006 following training camp, and proceeded to spend the first eight games of the regular season on the team's practice squad before being released November 7.
+Stevenson was selected by the New England Patriots in the sixth round (205th overall) of the 2006 NFL draft.
+He was waived by the Patriots on September 2, 2006, following training camp, and proceeded to spend the first eight games of the regular season on the team's practice squad before being released November 7.

 Miami Dolphins

 Two days after his release from the Patriots, the Dolphins signed Stevenson to their practice squad.
 They elevated to the active roster on December 19.
 He was inactive the final two games of the season.
 Stevenson was released by the Dolphins during final cuts on September 1, 2007.